apostrophecms/moog-require/README.md

 However, you may explicitly `create` a type that exists only in the project level folder and/or npm.

 ## Changelog

+0.3.0: introduced the `replace` and `improve` options, which allow an npm module to substitute itself for another moog type completely, or enhance it via implicit subclassing.
+This is useful when releasing a drop-in replacement for a well-known module.

 0.2.0: depends on `moog` 0.2.0 which introduces the `mirror` method.